VRCMG/NoPostProcessing/README.md

 # NoPostProcessing
-A Simple Universal MelonLoader Mod to Toggle Post Processing - Supports UIExpansionKit If Present.
+A Simple Universal MelonLoader Mod To Toggle Post Processing - Supports UIExpansionKit If Present.